Foreign policy doctrine

+A foreign policy doctrine is a general statement of a country's foreign policy and the belief system that inform it and guide its strategy.
+It may be presented in the form of a political speech, doctrine or other official document.

 The purpose of a foreign policy doctrine is to provide general rules for the conduct of foreign policy through decisions on international relations.
 These rules allow the political leadership of a nation to deal with a situation and to explain the actions of a nation to other nations.
 “Doctrine” is usually not meant to have any negative connotations; it is especially not to be confused with “dogma.”